 In our mind, the internal control system should not only ensure the achievement of the strategic goal of the enterprise, but also its social and economic development.
 The investigation of the internal control system assumes both the evaluation of the internal control and the evaluation of its effectiveness.
 The above-mentioned approach of the evaluation of the effectiveness of the internal control system is based on the set of criteria according to functional areas of the enterprise activity.
 The criteria determine the presence or absence of certain factors in the enterprise activity.
-Thus, as a result of the research we: a) specified the definition of the internal control system, as a means of supporting economic and social developments of the enterprise; b) determined specific features of "the evaluation of the internal control system" and "the evaluation of the effectiveness of the internal control the subjects of the evaluations; c) offered and organized according to the functional areas of the control the evaluating criteria of the effectiveness of the internal control system.
-This approach gives the opportunity to determine the promising ways of improving the effectiveness of the control supporting economic and social developments of the enterprise.
+Thus, as a result of the research we: a) specified the definition of the internal control system, as a means of supporting economic and social developments of the enterprise; b) determined specific features of "the evaluation of the internal control system" and "the evaluation of the effectiveness of the internal control".
+The difference is in the tasks of different types of the evaluations and the subjects of the evaluations; c) offered and organized according to the functional areas of the control the evaluating criteria of the effectiveness of the internal control system.
+This approach gives the opportunity to determine the promising ways of improving the effectiveness of the control supportingeconomic and social developments of the enterprise.